Last Updated on April 15, 2023 by Andrew Pirie

 In Golden Spike Ostrava, we gave all a chance to have the official results as soon as possible.
 Our previous posts noted that social media and official websites bearing the real lists, season bests, and progression of athletes on the German Athletics Federation website shows that all athletes in the national team, including their results, are properly documented.

 Coach Valerij Bauer and other national coaches are properly distributed in different athletics clubs, and results and performances are strictly monitored.
-Compared with the current system that most national coaches were centered in the capital city.
+Compared with the current system most national coaches were centered in the capital city.

 National coaches in Germany are training in their respective sport clubs where their athletes were and helping the regional growth of other aspiring coaches in their respective communities.
-This kind of decentralization of national coaches eliminates the possibility of “poaching” and harness homegrown talents.
+This kind of decentralization of national coaches eliminates the possibility of “poaching” and harnessing homegrown talents.

 To sum up, we went to Europe self-funded, and we worked on establishing contacts with our Czech and German counterparts for the past year.
 The Blue Knights Track League initiative is our primary basis for convincing them to link their clubs to the Athletics community of Ateneo de Davao.
 Besides, we integrate, home-stayed, and “CouchSurf” with our host communities during our stay.

-Through this, we established good faith with our colleagues and Europe, and we look forward to building better relationships so that people will come and be convinced that exposing athletes to excellence is a way for them not only to learn new techniques but also proving that raising the culture of Athletics in the Philippines is imperative.
+Through this, we established good faith with our colleagues and Europe, and we look forward to building better relationships so that people will come and be convinced that exposing athletes to excellence is a way for them not only to learn new techniques but also to prove that raising the culture of Athletics in the Philippines is imperative.

 Airnel Abarra European Adventures